nspenner/blog/_drafts/easy-website-themes-with-custom-properties.md

 The most straightforward way to add dark mode to your site is via the [`prefers-color-scheme`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) media query.
 This media query typically corresponds to the theme of the user's operating system.

-So, if we have some properties defined like so:
+So, if we have some scoped properties defined like so:

 ```css
     main {
       --primary-color: cyan;